benber86/curve-blog/content/posts/exchange-received/index.md

 </div>

-## What's the Point ?
+## What's the Point?

 The advantages of using `exchange_received` may not immediately be obvious.
-After all, just like with the usual `exchange` method, the process requires 2 transactions, so it's not any simpler.
+After all, just like with the usual `exchange` method, the process requires two transactions, so it's not any simpler.
 There are, however, two main advantages to using `exchange_received` over `exchange`: _security_ and _gas costs_.

 ### Security

-The security benefits of `exchange_received` come from not having to use approvals.
+The security benefits of `exchange_received` come from not having to grant approvals.
-If you allow a contract to spend a certain amount of your tokens and the contract is somehow compromised by an attacker, this attacker now potentially has license to use your funds in any way they see fit.
+If you allow a contract to spend a certain amount of your tokens and the contract is somehow compromised by an attacker, this attacker could potentially have the ability to use your funds in any way they see fit.
-In the first 2 months of 2024 alone, over $10m was stolen from users who had given infinite approvals to [compromised](https://protos.com/seneca-protocol-hack-highlights-dangers-of-ethereums-token-approval-mechanism/) [contracts](https://cointelegraph.com/news/socket-protocol-loses-3-3-million-confirmed-approval-exploit).
+In the first two months of 2024 alone, over $10m was stolen from users who had given infinite approvals to [compromised](https://protos.com/seneca-protocol-hack-highlights-dangers-of-ethereums-token-approval-mechanism/) [contracts](https://cointelegraph.com/news/socket-protocol-loses-3-3-million-confirmed-approval-exploit).
-And in March, [Paraswap](https://twitter.com/paraswap/status/1770313086072742263) ran a whitehat hack to proect over $2m of user funds that were at risk due to infinite approvals to its new Augustus V6 contract.
+And in March, [Paraswap](https://twitter.com/paraswap/status/1770313086072742263) ran a whitehat hack to protect over $2m of user funds that were at risk due to infinite approvals to its new Augustus V6 contract.
 With [60% of approval transactions on Ethereum](https://arxiv.org/pdf/2207.01790.pdf) being infinite approvals, this is a real security risk facing most DeFi users.
-It is also particularly dangerous for arbitrageurs who may hold large quantity of a token in their wallet and might need to use infinite approvals to save on gas.
+It is also particularly dangerous for arbitrageurs who may hold large quantities of a token in their wallet and might need to use infinite approvals to save on gas.

 Of course, it is possible to *not* use infinite approvals.
 A user can simply approve the amount they need and execute their swap.
-This, however, costs more gas as the approval needs to be renewed with every transaction, leading us to our second benefit.
+This, however, costs more gas as the approval needs to be renewed for every transaction, leading us to our second benefit.

 ### Gas costs

 An approval transaction costs about twice as much as a transfer transaction, making `exchange_received` a naturally cheaper option.
-But to better quantify just how much gas a user can save, we can use boa's gas profiler on different scenario.
+But to better quantify just how much gas a user can save, we can use boa's gas profiler on different scenarios.
 The code used to generate the tables below is available in [this notebook on try.vyperlang.org](https://try.vyperlang.org/hub/user-redirect/lab/tree/Gas%20Profile%20Public%20Variable-Copy1.ipynb)
 The actual gas amounts for ERC20 functions like `transfer`, `approve` and `transferFrom` may vary in practice depending on the token contract's language and implementation.
 Here we use the same Vyper implementation for all tokens.

-#### Regular swap with approval and `exchange()`
+#### Regular swap with approval and `exchange`
 <div style="overflow: auto">

 | **Contract**         | **Address**    | **Computation**  | **Gas**    |